 Sticking to Your Decisions: Building Mental Resilience During Major Life Changes

-When you commit to a major life change—whether it’s pursuing a new career, prioritizing your mental health, or stepping into an unfamiliar chapter of your life—it’s inevitable that some people won’t understand.
-The journey to transform yourself often feels lonely, especially when you encounter doubt, resistance, or even judgment from those around you.
+When you commit to a significant life change, whether it’s pursuing a new career, prioritizing your mental health, or stepping into an unfamiliar chapter of your life, inevitably, some people won’t understand.
+The journey to transform yourself can feel lonely, especially when faced with doubt, resistance, or judgment from those around you.

 In these moments of challenge and misunderstanding, mental resilience is forged.
 Sticking to your decisions, trusting your instincts, and staying true to your vision can help you navigate the doubts of others and create a life that aligns with your purpose.